 2. Interest Rates

 Keep in mind that this rate changes each year, and the new rate for new loans is determined during the summer before each school year.
-However, the interest rate is fixed for the life of the loan.
+However, the interest rate is fixed for the life of each loan.

 However, in subsequent years, when the rate changes and a student takes out another loan for another year, there will be a different interest rate.